AndrePortfolio/pomodoro/README.md

 ### Future Enhancements:
 - **Mobile App**: I plan to expand this project into a mobile application to provide a more seamless user experience across devices.
-- **Pomodoro Customization**: Allow users to customize the duration of the work and break intervals.
 - **Social Features**: Incorporate social features such as sharing achievements or competing in challenges with other users.

 ### Technologies Used: